Arnór Elvarsson

 ETH Zürich

-• BSc in Civil and Environmental Engineering, 2014
+• BSc Environmental and Civil Engineering, 2014

 University of Iceland